tamnguyenbbt/Okapi/README.md

 ````

-## Check if a checkbox becomes a saved symbol after ticking it
+## Verify if a Checkbox Becomes a Saved Symbol after Ticking it

 * There are multiple ways to do this in Okapi.
 Below is an example showing one way to do it.
 * Imagine there is a checkbox next to a city name label on a web page.
 When we tick the checkbox, it becomes a saved symbol.
 We need to check if the checkbox becomes a saved symbol after we click on it.